 Food and Drug Administration, HHS.

 Because scheduled vacancies occur on various dates throughout each year, no cutoff date is established for the receipt of nominations.
-However, when possible, nominations should be received at least 6 months before the date of scheduled vacancies for each year, as indicated in this notice.
+However, when Start Printed Page 36459possible, nominations should be received at least 6 months before the date of scheduled vacancies for each year, as indicated in this notice.

 FOR FURTHER INFORMATION CONTACT:

 Kathleen L. Walker, Center for Devices and Radiological Health (HFZ-17), Food and Drug Administration, 7520 Standish Pl., Rockville, MD 20855, 240-276-8938, e-mail: Kathleen.Walker@fda.hhs.gov.End Further Info End Preamble Start Supplemental Information